cucumber/language-server/README.md

 The server retrieves `cucumber.*` settings from the client with a [workspace/configuration](https://microsoft.github.io/language-server-protocol/specification#workspace_configuration) request.

 See [Settings](https://github.com/cucumber/language-server/blob/main/src/types.ts) for details about the expected format.

+## External VSCode Usage

+We've encountered an issue with the Node version used by [Treesitter](https://github.com/tree-sitter/tree-sitter/issues/2338), a dependency of this language server, when working outside of VSCode.
+For optimal compatibility, please use the same Node version as version 18 of VSCode.